SBA 7(a) Loans vs. SBA Microloans

 Microloans cannot be used to pay off existing debt, but they can be utilized for other purposes such as purchasing new equipment, expanding your business’ operations, or accessing needed working capital.

-When compared to other SBA Loans, Microloans have a relatively short-term limit of six years.
-The interest rates on these loans will depend on the administrating partner, but they typically have an added premium up to 8.5 percent.
+When compared to other SBA Loans, the SBA microloan program has a relatively short-term limit of six years.
+The interest rates will vary depending on the administrating partner, but they typically have an added premium up to 8.5 percent.
 The qualifications for an SBA Microloan are the same as those for a 7(a) Loan.
 Once your application is approved, you’ll be able to enjoy the benefits of using a nonprofit lender, receiving fixed-rate financing, and having access to technical assistance when needed.